 - Give loyal customers special perks: If you’re launching a new product, give die-hard followers first dibs.
 You’ll likely get great feedback that can be used for quality control, and they’re also likely to help you get the word out.

-Building your reputation with word of mouth marketing may sound like a lot of work, but it boils down to a few basic principles: make your customers happy, be trustworthy and consistent, and encourage word of mouth by staying connected with your customers.
+Reputation marketing through word of mouth may sound like a lot of work, but it boils down to a few basic principles: make your customers happy, be trustworthy and consistent, and encourage word of mouth by staying connected with your customers.
 As referrals and personal recommendations continue to grow more important, the investment you make in word of mouth marketing is practically guaranteed to improve your business reputation and bottom line.